mickymacirl/CI-P4-ICSB/README.md

 404 Error Page Image

-### User Story - As a developer, I need to create a 500-error page to alert website users when the application generates an internal server error
+### User Story - As a developer, I need to create a 500 error page to alert website users when the application generates an internal server error

-The 500-error page will be displayed to website users when an application issue generates an internal server error.
+The 500 error page will be displayed to website users when an application issue generates an internal server error.
 This page will alert the user that there has been an issue and provide a way for them to contact the website team to report the problem.

 Implementation of 500 Error Page